The 9 Best Stock Research Websites

 In addition to its contributors' research reports, Seeking Alpha provides financial data, a stock screener, news, and Wall Street analyst ratings.

-It also publishes a number of quantitative measurements that feed its Quant Ratings system, which measures stocks based on their fundamentals, analyst expectations, and price performance.
+It also publishes a number of quantitative measurements that feed its Quant Ratings system, which measures stocks based on their fundamentals, analyst expectations, and recent price performance.

 I'm a subscriber to Seeking Alpha Premium because of these Quant Ratings and the contributor analysis.
 I find it to be well worth the $299/year for Premium.